Issue Template

 assignees | Default assignee for the Issue | Username of the assignee |

-YAML format templates support more complex configurations, including pre-set assignees, labels, and custom form types (such as input boxes, dropdowns, radio buttons, checkboxes, code blocks, etc.).
+YAML format templates support more complex configurations, including pre-assigned people, labels, and custom form types (such as input fields, dropdown menus, radio buttons, checkboxes, code blocks, etc.).

 Here is an example of a YAML template: